Zone-tailed hawk: Food and feeding

 Unlike turkey vultures that do not normally prey on live animals, zone-tailed hawks are active predators.
 Therefore, some ornithologists believe that this mimicry tricks potential prey animals into not being alarmed when a zone-tail flies overhead.
 This hawk mainly preys on small birds and mammals (including bats, rats, mice, squirrels), but reptiles can be locally favored, including virtually any type of lizard, such as the common collared lizard, Yarrow's spiny lizard, the crevice spiny lizard, and the mesquite lizard.
 Among the rats preyed upon are the tawny-bellied cotton rat and the white-eared cotton rat.
 In the north, California quail, along with possibly other quail species, chipmunks, and other ground squirrels seemed to be the favorite prey.
-Other birds preyed upon include red-shafted flickers, acorn woodpeckers, eared quetzals, Steller's jays, yellow-rumped caciques, tropical kingbirds and even eastern screech owls.
+Other birds preyed upon include red-shafted flickers, acorn woodpeckers, eared quetzals, Steller's jays, yellow-rumped caciques, tropical kingbirds, and even eastern screech owls.
 Zone-tails also eat various young birds, having been observed preying on nestlings and fledglings of species as varied as herons and passerines.
 Zone-tailed hawks snatch young birds from trees or the ground without landing.
 Second-hand reports of predation on frogs, other amphibians, and fishes may be cases of misidentification of common black-hawks.
 Zone-tailed hawks are very active foragers, hunting almost exclusively by transects and random quartering in low flight at around 10–30 m over the ground.
-When approaching the prey, the hawk may try to use obstructing cover such as trees until it is within 0.5–2 m of the prey, easy striking distance.
+When approaching the prey, the hawk may try to use obstructing cover such as trees until it is within 0.5–2 m of the prey, an easy striking distance.
 Outside the breeding pair bond, these hawks are wholly solitary and are not known to hunt in pairs.